The figures were supplied through industry research from the Gambling Commission.

 The GC elaborated on concerns that the recovery that was seen in land-based and retail venues was focused on bettors younger than 24.

-“While there were concerns from the industry that the pandemic would have a significant negative impact on the retail landscape, in person participation in gambling has increased in September 2022 compared to September 2021 particularly amongst males and younger adults up to the age of 24 years old.”
+“While there were concerns from the industry that the pandemic would have a significant negative impact on the retail landscape, in-person participation in gambling increased in September 2022 compared to September 2021 particularly among males and younger adults up to the age of 24 years old.”